utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 * (Student) Communicate with other students and seminar members

 ### Limitations of Slack
-* There is no automatic way to know who has already read your chat or how many people have read it (as an alternative solution, you can ask people to react/reply with emoji when they read your chat).
+* There is no automatic way to know who has already read your chat or how many people have read it.
+(As an alternative solution, you can ask people to react/reply with emoji when they read your chat.)
 * In the free version, you can only read/search the last 10,000 messages, send up to 5GB of files to one workspace, and link up to 10 apps.

 ## What is Slack?
 ### App Description
 Slack is a messaging platform that allows you to communicate in real time.
-In the platform called **"Workspace"**, you can exchange and manage messages in separate **"Channels"** for different topics and people.
+In the platform called **"workspace"**, you can exchange and manage messages in separate **"channels"** for different topics and people.

 #### (1) Sharing Information via Channels
 You can create a "channel" for each theme or content to communicate.
-(See ["How to Use Slack in Class - How to create a channel"](#in_class) section for details.)
+(For details, see the ["How to create a channel" section](#in_class).)
 Separate channels allow you to share information within your team by topic, and organize information as well as interactions.
-(See [How to Use Channels in the Classroom (for teachers)](#for_teachers) section for details.)
+(For details, see the ["How to Use Channels in the Classroom (for teachers)" section](#for_teachers).)

 There are two types of channels: **public channels** and **private channels**.
-If you set a channel to private, you can create a closed space where only authorized users can search and join the same workspace.(See ["How to Use Slack in Class - Having Private Conversations Between Teachers and Teaching Assistants"](#private_channel) section for details.)
+If you set a channel to private, you can create a closed space where only authorized users can search and join the same workspace.
+(For details, see the ["Have Private Conversations Between Faculty Members and Teaching Assistants" section](#private_channel).)

 #### (2) Using DM and Mention Functions to Send Messages

 You can also use **Direct messages (DM)** to send private messages.
-(See ["How to Use Slack in Class - Contacting Students Individually"](#dm) section for details.)
+(For details, see the ["Contact Students Individually" section](#dm).)

 If you want to respond to a specific person in the channel, or if you want to notify them, you can use the **mentions** function to make it easier for them to see your message.
-(See ["How to Use Channels in the Classroom - Taking Questions"](#question _teachers) section for details.)
+(For details, see the ["Receive Questions" section](#question_teachers).)

 #### (3) Using Emoji for Casual Communication

 **Emoji** can be added to react to a message.
 You can ask students to react when they read an announcement, which can be used to prevent communication from going unanswered or to conduct surveys in class.
-(See ["How to Use Channels in the Classroom - Class Communication and Casual Surveys"](#announce) section for details.)
+(For details, see the ["Class Communication and Casual Surveys" section](#announce).)

 #### Specifications

 * Provider: Slack Technologies Inc.
 * Available Environment
     * Devices/OS: Available on PCs, tablets and smartphones.
-    * For more information about OS and browser versions access the [Slack official help page)](https://slack.com/help/articles/115002037526-System-requirements-for-using-Slack)
+    * For more information about OS and browser versions access the [System requirements for using Slack (Slack help center)](https://slack.com/help/articles/115002037526-System-requirements-for-using-Slack)
     * Required drive space for installation: 0MB for web browser and 158.1MB for app download.
     * Required or optional accessories: None
 * Operational Costs